X-Ray Tech Education Requirements

 Education Requirements for X-Ray Technicians

-According to the U.S. Bureau of Labor Statistics, X-Ray technician educational requirements vary by state; however, the federal government requires all of them to be properly trained (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), X-ray technician educational requirements vary by state; however, the federal government requires all of these techs to be properly trained.
 Certificate, associate's degree and bachelor's degree programs are available, with the associate's degree being the most prevalent.

-High school students interested in the X-Ray field should take science, math, biology and chemistry courses, says the BLS.
-To guarantee licensure nationwide, students should enroll in X-Ray tech programs that are accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), according to the JRCERT website (www.jrcert.org).
+High school students interested in the X-ray field should take science, math, biology and chemistry courses, says the BLS.
+To guarantee licensure nationwide, students should enroll in X-ray tech programs accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), according to the JRCERT website.

-The American Registry of Radiologic Technologists (ARRT) certifies and registers X-Ray techs through examination and continuing education requirements (www.arrt.org).
+The American Registry of Radiologic Technologists (ARRT) certifies and registers X-ray techs through examination.
 Graduates of radiology programs sit for the ARRT examination to become certified radiologic technologists.
 Certification by the ARRT signifies that an X-ray technician meets certain education and ethical standards.

 Related to X Ray Technician Education